 A horse lease contract is like a rule book for leasing a horse.
 It’s a written agreement between the owner and the person leasing the horse.

 This contract talks about how long the lease lasts, how much it costs, and who pays for things like vet visits and food.
-It also says what the horse can be used for, like riding or competitions, and who should take care of it every day.
+It also says what the horse can be used for, like riding or competitions, and who should take care of it daily.

 The contract explains what to do if something goes wrong, like if the horse gets hurt.
-It also tells you how either person can end the lease if they need to.
+It also tells you how either person can end the lease if needed.

 FAQs